eschnett/SimulationIO/README.md

 ## Ideas
 - Define datatypes instead of groups with attributes to represent the various objects; avoid the "type" attributes
 - Add a UUID to every object

+## Handling multiple simulations, iterations
+- group parameters: set of parameters
+- parameter: name, type, range?, description?
+- configuration: set of parameters and their values
+- manifold, tangentspace, field, etc. (all?) can optionally specify a configuration
+- instead of "optionally": introduce a hierarchy of configurations, and point to top-level configuration
+- note: also want hierarchy of manifolds, tangent spaces
+- value: parameter, data